 of the modern world.
 The same must be said of the now re-emerging problems

 of siliconosis.
 It is the diary of a pilgrim bearing the professional

 burden of deep knowledge and the agony of her personal experience.

 D. Radford Shanklin, M.D., F.R.S.M.

-For more information, or to order this book, contact Dr. Kolb at (770) 457-4677 and mention this website.
+contact Dr. Kolb at (770) 457-4677 and mention this website.